-Like all of Western Europe, except Spain and Portugal, which chose to adopt Moorish architecture, France has also adopted Romanesque architecture, a mix of ancient Gothic and Roman architecture.
-The most important surviving sign of this style is the Basilica of St. Sernin in Toulouse, the largest Romanesque church in Europe.
+Like all of Western Europe, except Spain and Portugal, which chose to adopt Moorish architecture, France has also taken Romanesque architecture, a mix of ancient Gothic and Roman architecture.
+The most critical surviving sign of this style is the Basilica of St. Sernin in Toulouse, the largest Romanesque church in Europe.

 Architecture in the Middle Ages